-Every Friday, Jonathan Mildenhall has a conversation with himself about whether he’s treated his coworkers and employees with kindness and decency over the past week.
+Every Friday, Jonathan Mildenhall has a conversation with himself about whether he’s treated his co-workers and employees with kindness and decency over the past week.

-“It’s really hard to be a decent human-being in the workplace all the time,” said Mildenhall, during the opening General Session at the PRSA 2018 International Conference in Austin, Texas, before more than 2,000 professional communicators and students.
+“It’s really hard to be a decent human being in the workplace all the time,” said Mildenhall, during the opening General Session at the PRSA 2018 International Conference in Austin, Texas, before more than 2,000 professional communicators and students.
 “I don’t succeed all the time.”

 Mildenhall, a marketing and business strategy expert who has held executive positions at Coca-Cola and Airbnb, attributes this sense of empathy to growing up working-class in Northern England.
-Though money was scare, his mother taught him and his four brothers the value of a strong character.
+Though money was scarce, his mother taught him and his four brothers the value of a strong character.

-“From a really early age, I realized that one of my focuses was to try and be the best human-being that I can possibly be,” said Mildenhall.
+“From a really early age, I realized that one of my focuses was to try and be the best human being that I can possibly be,” said Mildenhall.

 It’s this quality — humanity — that has inspired his 30-year career in business, the highlights of which include serving as Coca-Cola’s vice president of global advertising strategy and content excellence, and then chief marketing officer of Airbnb, a company he left last year to launch his own consultancy, TwentyFirstCenturyBrand.